VoynichLabs/SnakeBench/README.md

     - Update `backend/model_lists/model_list.yaml` with the models you want to test and their pricing information.

 2.  **Start Backend Simulations:**
-    - Use the `python3 main.py` command for single games or `python3 run_batch.py` for testing a model against multiple opponents.
-Simulations generate JSON files in `backend/completed_games/`.
+    - Use `python3 main.py` for single games or the Celery pipeline (`celery -A celery_app worker` + `python3 cli/dispatch_games.py`) for scalable runs.
+Simulations generate JSON files in `backend/completed_games/` and persist to the database.

 3.  **Launch the Frontend Application:**
     - Navigate to the `frontend` directory.